saraswathub/ML-Streamlit-Deployment/README.md

 # Iris Species Classification using Random Forest

 A machine learning project that classifies iris flowers into three species using the Random Forest algorithm.
-This project demonstrates basic data preprocessing, model training, and evaluation using the famous Iris dataset.
+This project includes both a command-line classifier and an interactive Streamlit web application for real-time predictions.

 ## Dataset